Metropolitan Opera: Gentele to Southern

 Following Bing's retirement in 1972, the Met's management was overseen by a succession of executives and artists in shared authority.
 Bing's intended successor, the Swedish opera manager Göran Gentele, died in an auto accident before the start of his first season.
-Following Gentele's tragic loss came Schuyler Chapin, who served as general manager for three seasons.
-The greatest achievement of his tenure was the Met's first tour to Japan for three weeks in May–June 1975 which was the brainchild of impresario Kazuko Hillyer.
+Following Gentele's death, Schuyler Chapin served as general manager for three seasons.
+The key achievement of his tenure was the Met's first tour to Japan for three weeks in May–June 1975 which was the brainchild of impresario Kazuko Hillyer.
 The tour played a significant role in popularizing opera in Japan, and boasted an impressive line-up of artists in productions of La traviata, Carmen, and La bohème; including Marilyn Horne as Carmen, Joan Sutherland as Violetta, and tenors Franco Corelli and Luciano Pavarotti alternating as Rodolfo.
 Soprano Renata Tebaldi retired from the Met in 1973 as Desdemona in Verdi's Otello, the same role she debuted there in 1955.

-From 1975 to 1981 the Met was guided by a triumvirate of directors: the General Manager (Anthony A. Bliss), artistic director (James Levine), and Director of Production (English stage director John Dexter).
+From 1975 to 1981, a triumvirate of directors led the company: the general manager (Anthony A. Bliss), artistic director (James Levine), and director of production (English stage director John Dexter).
 Bliss was followed by Bruce Crawford and Hugh Southern.
-Through this period the constant figure was James Levine.
-Engaged by Bing in 1971, Levine became Principal Conductor in 1973 and emerged as the Met's principal artistic leader through the last third of the 20th century.
+Through this period, the constant figure was Levine.
+Engaged by Bing in 1971, Levine became principal conductor in 1973 and emerged as the Met's principal artistic leader through the last third of the 20th century.

-During the 1983–84 season the Met celebrated its 100th anniversary with an opening night revival of Berlioz's mammoth opera Les Troyens, with soprano Jessye Norman making her Met debut in the roles of both Cassandra and Dido.
+During the 1983–1984 season, the Met celebrated its 100th anniversary with an opening night revival of Berlioz's opera Les Troyens, with soprano Jessye Norman making her Met debut in the roles of both Cassandra and Dido.
 An eight-hour Centennial Gala concert in two parts followed on October 22, 1983, broadcast on PBS.
 The gala featured all of the Met's current stars as well as appearances by 26 veteran stars of the Met's the past.
 Among the artists, Leonard Bernstein and Birgit Nilsson gave their last performances with the company at the concert.
+This season also marked the debut of bass Samuel Ramey, who debuted as Argante in Handel's Rinaldo in January 1984.

 The immediate post-Bing era saw a continuing addition of African-Americans to the roster of leading artists.
 Kathleen Battle, who in 1977 made her Met debut as the Shepherd in Wagner's Tannhäuser, became an important star in lyric soprano roles.
 Bass-baritone Simon Estes began a prominent Met career with his 1982 debut as Hermann, also in Tannhäuser.